 Management has prepared these consolidated financial statements in accordance with IFRS applicable to a going concern, which contemplates that assets will be realized and liabilities will be discharged in the normal course of business as they become due.
-The Company has a working capital deficiency of US\$ 20.95 million at December 31, 2015 (December 31, 2014: US\$ 17.60 million).
-The Company has incurred losses in its current and prior fiscal years and has a current accumulated deficit of US\$ 50.06 million (December 31, 2014: US\$ 34.10 million).
-For the year ended December 31, 2015 the Company reported positive cash flows from operations of US\$ 3.48 million (December 31, 2014: negative cash flows US\$ 2.32 million) mainly due to significant increase in accounts payable and accrued liabilities.
-During the year, the Company has recorded an impairment of US\$ 14.1 million (December 31, 2014: US\$ nil) against its oil and gas properties.
-In addition to its ongoing working capital requirements, the Company also has financial commitments as at December 31, 2015 that amounted to US\$ 5.8 million (December 31, 2014: US\$ 6.4 million) (See "Commitments - Note 13.4").
+The Company has a working capital deficiency of US\$ 11.21 million at December 31, 2016 (December 31, 2015: US\$ 20.95 million).
+The Company has incurred losses in its current and prior fiscal years and has a current accumulated deficit of US\$ 51.58 million (December 31, 2015: US\$ 50.06 million).
+For the year ended December 31, 2016 the Company reported positive cash flows from operations of US\$ 2.10 million (December 31, 2015: US\$ 3.48 million).
+In addition to its ongoing working capital requirements, the Company also has financial commitments as at December 31, 2016 that amounted to US\$ 4.33 million (December 31, 2015: US\$ 5.8 million) (See "Commitments - Note 16.4").
 Additional cash resources will be required to exploit the Company's petroleum and natural gas properties.
-Further, FHL is a party to certain disputes with Petroleum Exploration (Private) Limited ("PEL") (See "Contingencies - Note 13.2").

 In addition to the above-mentioned factors, there are a number of additional material uncertainties that raise significant doubt as to the Company's ability to continue as a going concern, and, accordingly, the appropriateness of the use of accounting principles applicable to a going concern.
-The uncertainties include the outcome of arbitration proceedings against PEL, the need for additional cash resources to fund its existing operations and for the development of its properties, economic dependence on joint venture partners and the current economic and political conditions in Pakistan.
+The uncertainties include the need for additional cash resources to fund its existing operations and for the development of its properties, economic dependence on joint venture partners and the current economic and political conditions in Pakistan.